Skip to Content

 Closing statement

-Thanks to an approach based entirely on open hardware, offline-first solutions, and a gradual transfer of skillsets and governance, this project is lays the groundwork for genuine autonomy for Congolese institutions.
+Thanks to an approach based entirely on open hardware, offline-first solutions, and a gradual transfer of skillsets and governance, this project lays the groundwork for genuine autonomy for Congolese institutions.

 Over the next few years, we will continue to provide remote consulting support for the development and deployment of job-specific libraries.
 Our services also include supporting hours for customizing the Mashamba library and adding additional features.